cweng6/cweng6.github.io/index.md

 ### Backgrounds

-Chao is currently a Principal Researcher at Tencent AI lab.
+Chao is currently a Principal Researcher at Tencent AI lab where he leads a group of researchers working on speech enhancement, recognition and synthesis.
 Prior to joining Tencent, he spent three years in Siri Speech team at Apple.
 He was key engineer responsible for far-field Siri speech recognition and successfully delivered the very first far-field acoustic models on iPhone and Homepod which drastically improved user experience of Siri in hands-free mode.
 During his graduate study, Chao has been conducting research on many aspects of speech recognition at Georgia Tech advised by Prof. Biing-Hwang (Fred)